 My science education course SME 701 “Issues in Science, Mathematics, and Technology Education” explores the paradigm shift brought about by advances in cognitive and neurological research and how that informs education and the uses of instructional technology.
-The Center for Science and Mathematics Education Seminar Series SME 789 seeks to broaden and integrate our students’ understanding by taping on expertise from all departments on campus.
+The Center for Science and Mathematics Education Seminar Series SME 789 seeks to broaden and integrate our students’ understanding by tapping into expertise from all departments on campus.

-I am the Vice President for the Mississippi Science and Engineering Fair and a co-director for Region I.
+I am the President for the Mississippi Science and Engineering Fair and Director for Region I.